neuronsimulator/nrn/docs/coreneuron/running-a-simulation.rst

    py_obj = new PythonObject()
    py_obj.coreneuron.enable = 1

-Once you adapted your model with changes described above then you can execute your model like a normal NEURON simulation.
+Once you have adapted your model by making the changes described above then you can execute your model like a normal NEURON simulation.
 For example:

 .. code-block::